uclanlp/awesome-fairness-papers/README.md

 1. [Counterfactual fairness](https://papers.nips.cc/paper/2017/hash/a486cd07e4ac3d270571622f4f316ec5-Abstract.html), Kusner, Matt J and Loftus, Joshua and Russell, Chris and Silva, Ricardo, 2017
 1. [Fairness through awareness](https://dl.acm.org/doi/10.1145/2090236.2090255), Dwork, Cynthia and Hardt, Moritz and Pitassi, Toniann and Reingold, Omer and Zemel, Richard, 2012
 1. [Equality of opportunity in supervised learning](https://dl.acm.org/doi/10.5555/3157382.3157469), Hardt, Moritz and Price, Eric and Srebro, Nati, 2016
+1. [Are We Modeling the Task or the Annotator?
+An Investigation of Annotator Bias in Natural Language Understanding Datasets](https://www.aclweb.org/anthology/D19-1107), Geva, Mor  and Goldberg, Yoav  and Berant, Jonathan, 2019
+1. [Proposed Taxonomy for Gender Bias in Text; A Filtering Methodology for the Gender Generalization Subtype](https://www.aclweb.org/anthology/W19-3802), Hitti, Yasmeen  and Jang, Eunbee  and Moreno, Ines  and Pelletier, Carolyne, 2019
+1. [These are not the Stereotypes You are Looking For: Bias and Fairness in Authorial Gender Attribution](https://www.aclweb.org/anthology/W17-1602), Koolen, Corina  and van Cranenburgh, Andreas, 2017

 #### Word Representations
 1. [Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings](https://arxiv.org/abs/1607.06520), Bolukbasi, Tolga and Chang, Kai-Wei and Zou, James and Saligrama, Venkatesh and Kalai, Adam, 2016 [[github]](https://github.com/tolga-b/debiaswe)